Welcome to our Eltham, Taranaki, New Zealand web site.

 Eltham is located within Taranaki, 10km south of Stratford and 20km north of Hawera.
 Its a small yet busy town and there is always a lot going on here.

 The settlement was proclaimed a town district in 1884 and on 10 October 1901 was constituted a borough.
-Our Town Hall was built 1911, and we will be celebrating the Town Hall centennial in 2011.
+Our Town Hall was built 1911, and we celebrated the Town Hall centennial in 2011.

 Eltham is a town of firsts!